 College-Ready Score PLUS Up To 10 College Credits: 175-200

-The fact of the matter is that some sections of the U.S. Armed Forces prefer high school grads over GED holders but there are so many highly successful people that are GED degree holders.
+The fact of the matter is that some sections of the U.S. Armed Forces prefer high school grads over GED holders, but there are so many highly successful people that hold a GED.

-In the past, some employers and institutions of higher education expressed opinions that perhaps high school graduates were more persistent and motivated than GED graduates but these days, the GED passing criteria are so rigorous that this a thing of the past.
+In the past, some employers and institutions of higher education expressed opinions that perhaps high school graduates were more persistent and motivated than GED graduates, but these days, the GED passing criteria are so rigorous that this is a thing of the past.

 Due to the changes implemented in the GED exam, however, expectations are that the differences will disappear soon though there still are quite a few stigmas associated with holding a GED.